Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/04 - Object Oriented Programming/README.md

 # Outcome 4 - Object Oriented Programming
 ## Skill Description

-The Fellow will be able to apply O.O.P Principles in Swift, write concise and modular code using extensions, protocols, and other Swift proprietary structures.
+A person with this skill can apply O.O.P.
+Principles in Swift, and can write concise and modular code using extensions, protocols, and other Swift proprietary structures.

 ## Output

-After attaining this skill, and as a demonstration of it, I will create the following:

-1. An extension of the `String` class with a method that returns an Array of words in a sentence called `words`
+Create an extension of the `String` class with a method that returns an Array of words in a sentence called `words.`

-2. A **Checkpoint** 1 project submission meeting all the required specifications

 ## Objectives
 ### Knowledge